merkle-open/NitroNetSitecore/docs/installation.md

 * **A** with Unity, CastleWindsor or Microsoft.DependencyInjection
 * **B** with another IoC Framework.

-*Important information*: Because there can be vital changes between different Sitecore versions, we have to make sure that a specific NitroNet.Sitecore Nuget works with a specific Sitecore version.
+**Important information**: Because there can be vital changes between different Sitecore versions, we have to make sure that a specific NitroNet.Sitecore Nuget works with a specific Sitecore version.
 Therefore we created the NuGets with a Sitecore suffix.
 So you can be sure that they are working with the declared Sitecore version.
-Currently only Sitecore 8.2 is supported (there are only Sitecore82 NuGets).
+So for each supported Sitecore version you will find the proper NuGets. (e.g. all NuGets with Sitecore 8.2 compatibility end with the suffix `.Sitecore82`)

 #### (A) With Unity, CastleWindsor or Microsoft.DependencyInjection